Everything You Must Know About Church Security – A Comprehensive Guide

 1. Get executive buy-in

 Before anything can start, you need to have the support of others in your community.
 You will, of course, need your Board’s approval before creating a plan, but other groups are equally important.
-Three groups in your church must be convinced of the need for a security plan and be open to playing a role to make the plan succeed.
+Three groups in your church must be convinced of the need for a security plan and be open to playing a role in making the plan succeed.

 1.1 Staff